Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Notation and the Witt group

 The following theory is concisely presented in \cite{TBernstein2015} and based on \cite[Chapter 1]{Lam2005}.
 A quadratic space $(q,V)$ over a field $\field$ such that $\textrm{char}(F)\neq 2$ is a finite-dimensional vector space $V$ over $\field$ equipped with a regular quadratic form $q$; when needed, its associated (nondegenerate) bilinear form is denoted $B_q$, a matrix form is $M_q$, and the dimension of $V$ is $\deg(q)$, the degree of $q$.
 Denote by $\Hyp$ the quadratic hyperbolic plane.

-If $(q,V)$ and $(q',V')$ are two quadratic spaces we write $q \cong q'$ if they are isomorphic and $q\simeq q'$ if the isomorphism classes of the quadratic forms $q$ and $q'$ differ by a sum of hyperbolic planes.
+If $(q,V)$ and $(q',V')$ are two quadratic spaces we write $q \cong q'$ if they are isometric and $q\simeq q'$ if the isometry classes of the quadratic forms $q$ and $q'$ differ by a sum of hyperbolic planes.
 Then $\simeq$ defines an equivalence relation on the monoid of nondegenerate quadratic forms, and the resulting quotient is the \emph{Witt group} $\W_\field$ of $\field$ with trivial element denoted $\overline{0}$ or $\Hyp$.
-Write $\cls{q}$ for the image of $q$ in $\W_\field$, which we can identify up to isomorphism with the anisotropic kernel $\qani$ of $q$.
+Write $\cls{q}$ for the image of $q$ in $\W_\field$, which we can identify up to isometry with the anisotropic kernel $\qani$ of $q$.
 Then $\da{q}:=\deg(\qani) = \ani$ is the \emph{anisotropic dimension} of $q$.

 Each quadratic space $(q,V)$ admits a basis relative to which $q$ is diagonalized; in this case we write $q = \ang{a_1,\cdots, a_n}$ for some $a_i \in \field^\times$ but even up to permuting and scaling each coordinate by elements of $(\field^\times)^2$ this representation of $q$ is not necessarily unique.